marcosriani/product-finder/README.md

 # What can be improved

+## Data Enhancements

-The data can be improved to contain more funds that corresponds with what we have in the filters.
+Expand the data to include more funds that match the available filters

-Also the filters can be improved so we actually and narrow down the search results.
+## Filter Improvements

+Refine the filters to make them more intuitive and effective at narrowing results Add more filter options and improve filter labels and interactions Implement advanced filtering capabilities, like combining multiple filters

+## Responsive and Accessible Design

+Optimize the page for different device screens, from desktop to mobile Incorporate accessibility features for users with disabilities

+## Streamlined User Interface

+Break down components to reduce repetition
+Leverage a CSS preprocessor to organize styles more efficiently Refine the overall design and visual hierarchy